KingJr07/KingJr07/README.md

-- 👋 Hi, I’m @KingJr07, I am a frontend web developer and a Python coder.
+- 👋 Hi, I’m @KingJr07, I am a fullstack web app developer and a DL engineer.
-- 👀 I’m interested in Web Development and App development.
+-  Expert level in Web API development.
-- 🌱 I’m currently learning Automation with Python.
-- 💞️ I’m looking to collaborate on Web development projects and Python projects.
+- I work on projects that impact the society positively by providing smart solutions to societal problems.
 - 📫 Reach me through kingosundwa@gmail.com

 <!---